mr3m/kanedama/datascience/README.md

 ## The Mission

-Your mission, if you accept is, will be to test your ability to deal with time-series data, build a model, and serve a model using an API framework.
+Your mission, should you choose to accept it, is to demonstrate your ability to deal with time-series data, build a model, and serve it using an API framework.

-Your task is to use this data to make a model capable of making predictions.
+Your task is to use the provided data (more info at the bottom) to design a model capable of making predictions.
 There are two options for models that you can build - pick and implement the one you feel is more fun.

 Your model should then be served through the small [FastAPI](https://fastapi.tiangolo.com/) file provided.
 Feel free to extend it or split the file as needed.